 Aaron Mauro (Brock U)

-Aaron Mauro Aaron Mauro is Assistant Professor of Digital Media at Brock University.
-He is member of the Centre for Digital Humanities in the Faculty of Humanities and teaches on topics relating to digital culture, computational text analysis, and scholarly communication.
+Aaron Mauro is Associate Professor of Digital Media at Brock University.
+He is the current Chair of the Department of Digital Humanities and teaches on topics relating to digital culture, natural language processing, and artificial intelligence.
 His articles on U.S. literature and culture have appeared in Modern Fiction Studies, Mosaic, and Symploke among others.
 His monograph Hacking in the Humanities: Cybersecurity, Speculative Fiction and Navigating a Digital Future is available from Bloomsbury Publishing (2022).

 John Maxwell (Simon Fraser U)

-John Maxwell is Associate Professor and Director of the Publishing Program at SFU, where his research is on the impact of digital technologies on book and periodical publishing.
-His inquiries have focused on practical publication technologies, the evolution of scholarly monographs, the history of computing, and the work of renaissance printer-publisher Aldus Manutius.
+John Maxwell is an Associate Professor of Publishing at Simon Fraser University in Vancouver, BC.
+His research has focused on practical publication technologies, the history of publishing, the evolution of scholarly communication, the history of computing, and the work of Renaissance printer-publisher Aldus Manutius.
+He has worked in new media since the early 1990s in web development, educational technology, SGML & XML, and content management.
 He is old enough to remember the Web when it was brand new.

 Paige Morgan (U Delaware)